TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

            return True

-In addition to the features required to implement the :class:`CookiePolicy` interface, this class allows you to block and allow domains from setting and receiving cookies.
+In addition to the features required to implement the :class:`CookiePolicy` interface, this kundi allows you to block and allow domains kutoka setting and receiving cookies.
 There are also some strictness switches that allow you to tighten up the rather loose Netscape protocol rules a little bit (at the cost of blocking some benign cookies).